Aymen-XH/Email-Validator-Tool/README.md

 1. ▶️ Run `Email-Validator.exe`
 2. 📄 Enter the path to your email list file when prompted
 3. 👀 Watch real-time validation results
-4. ✅ Find valid emails in the generated `valid.txt`
+4. ✅ Find valid emails in `valid.txt`

 ---